katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 ## Nature of bugs
 - PIC: compare vue.js, php, react vs. Elm cards/ issues (counts?)
 - CODE: syntax error in json ended up in release - manual testor visited the page.
 Similar error was caught at deploy with Elm... still got merged in.
+- FIX Holly's story is the syntax error from before editor installed.

 +++